Dating and Rejection In the Digital Era

-Rejection of multiple potential partners is not only exclusive for women, as women and men may share the same reason to the same phenomenon that is the rejection of many.
+Rejection of multiple potential partners is not exclusive to women.
+Both women and men may share the same reason for this phenomenon.

-You see, today you literarily have hundreds if not millions of potential partners, each more attractive than the former.
-The competition that is matehood has reached a global scale due to the great access many of us share to connect with other people worldwide.
+Today, we literally have hundreds, if not millions, of potential partners, each more attractive than the last.
+The competition for mates has reached a global scale due to the great access we have to connect with other people worldwide.

-This great exposure we have not only to information but to people as well, has significantly increased the probability of having the ideal partner we fantasize about having if we are unsatisfied with our singlehood.
+This great exposure to not only information but also people has significantly increased the probability of finding the ideal partner we fantasize about having if we are unsatisfied with our singlehood.

-Therefore, the constant complaining by both men and women about being single in today's interconnected world, may be initially seen as a paradox, but it really isn't.
-With much vivid access to people, it would be only natural to raise your standards when you confident that there is a higher chance of finding someone that matches your version of the ideal mate.
+Therefore, the constant complaining by both men and women about being single in today's interconnected world may be initially seen as a paradox, but it really isn't.
+With much more vivid access to people, it would be only natural to raise your standards when you are confident that there is a higher chance of finding someone that matches your version of the ideal mate.

-This raise of many people's standards have made dating a very stressful feature in modern life, because preserving the loyalty of your partner to you (and vice versa), may be proven more difficult with many other people around that can better suit your expectations, thus increasing your chances of being less satisfied with potential partners or with your current partner.
+This raise of many people's standards has made dating a very stressful feature in modern life, because preserving the loyalty of your partner to you (and vice versa) may be proven more difficult with many other people around that can better suit your expectations, thus increasing your chances of being less satisfied with potential partners or with your current partner.

-The desire to be as much as successful, desired, attractive and wanted in modern era, because that's how we were taught we will be good enough, is often a factor of a great amount of pressure.
-People not loving themselves, may be also the product of this pressure, because our ideal image of the self, taught by socialization, seems so distant no matter how much we try to achieve it.
+The desire to be as successful, desired, attractive, and wanted in the modern era, because that's how we were taught we will be good enough, is often a factor of a great amount of pressure.
+People not loving themselves may be also the product of this pressure, because our ideal image of the self, taught by socialization, seems so distant no matter how much we try to achieve it.

 The art of dating also often adheres to this logic.
-Being with a specific partner with specific data we associate with them, is also a way to validate our self-esteem on a stereotypical basis.
-Why would I be with an average office peon when I can be with a famous football player?
-Why should I care about someone that works as a janitor when I can love and feel better about myself if I’m to date a doctor?
+Being with a specific partner with specific data we associate with them is also a way to validate our self-esteem on a stereotypical basis.
+For example, why would I be with an average office peon when I can be with a famous football player?
+Why should I care about someone who works as a janitor when I can love and feel better about myself if I’m to date a doctor?

-All these questions and dilemmas, created by the prosperity of modern era, are commonly-relevant topics when finding a partner in a globalized society.
-It’s not exclusive to women but to men as well, regardless of your sexual orientation.
+All these questions and dilemmas, created by the prosperity of the modern era, are commonly relevant topics when finding a partner in a globalized society.
+They are not exclusive to women but to men as well, regardless of sexual orientation.

-The less-spoken dilemma nowadays is, however, should I stay single and find meaningfulness within my singlehood?
-Even if it’s not spoken about, it’s still an important question to keep us preoccupied, when we can be emotionally self-sufficient and independent beings, while focusing on other aspects in our individual lives.
+The less-spoken dilemma nowadays, however, is whether we should stay single and find meaningfulness within our singlehood.
+Even if it’s not spoken about, it’s still an important question to keep us preoccupied, as we can be emotionally self-sufficient and independent beings while focusing on other aspects in our individual lives.